 “It’s amazing from the start,” Lakers guard Nick Young said.
 “When we were getting off the plane, they were outside waiting and chanting Kobe.
 We thought it was Team Kobe there.”

-It ended with Lakers coach Mike D’Antoni gushing bot about his dinner with Yao Ming and the team’s positive attitude throughout the trip.
+It ended with Lakers coach Mike D’Antoni gushing about about his dinner with Yao Ming and the team’s positive attitude throughout the trip.

-“Being around these guys and seeing how they do it right and how these guys come to practice every day and never late for everything,” D’Antoni gushed endlessly after the Lakers’ practice Sunday at the team’s facility in El Segundo.
+“Being around these guys and seeing how they do it right and how these guys come to practice every day and never late for everything,” D’Antoni said after the Lakers’ practice Sunday at the team’s facility in El Segundo.
 “Always upbeat.
 The group is really good.”

 The Lakers sensed that emerging from the beginning of training camp.
 The early season optimism, new arrivals eager to prove their worth and relief from the distractions surrounding heightened expectations and Dwight Howard’s pending free agency no longer consuming them.

 But the Lakers believed it grew during the trip at different times.
 Pau Gasol marked that taking place when most teammates and their significant others gathered for a dinner in Beijing where they ate “Westernized Chinese food.”
 It soon spilled out during the team’s visit to the Great Wall of China.

 “It was an interesting experience especially with the whole group with 30 security guards around us,” Gasol said.
 “That’s always fun.
 Chinese fans can get so excited.
 They want to get close to you and take all kinds of pictures and have you sign all types of autographs.
 It’s interesting.”